Pursuit Crash in Inglewood Kills 2 People, Suspected DUI Driver in Custody

 Local news from across Southern California

+The officers followed the pickup, but the driver refused to stop and a pursuit began on the 405 Freeway before exiting at Manchester Boulevard.
+The chase continued on streets in Inglewood.

-The driver was going northbound on Glasgow Ave. when he crashed into a white sedan at Olive Street intersection, Pepi said.
+The driver was northbound on Glasgow Avenue when he crashed into a white sedan at Olive Street intersection, Pepi said.
 The driver of the blue pickup then took off on foot and was ultimately taken into custody following a brief foot pursuit.

 Los Angeles County Fire Department crews had to extricate the couple in the white sedan, but a woman passenger died at the scene and the male driver was taken to the hospital where he died from his injuries, according to CHP.